 As a rule of thumb, you must use a face mask, wash/sanitize your hands frequently, and practice social distancing throughout the journey, if you are to travel during COVID-19.
 Get yourself tested before and after traveling.
 Check out our guide with essential information on the safe practices to be followed such as staying abreast of the airlines’ mask policy, availing contactless services of airports, disinfecting high-touch surfaces at airports and on planes, complying with the social distancing signage in public areas, and more.

-India has established travel corridors with 27 countries so far, including the US, UK, UAE, Qatar, Canada, Germany, France, Japan, Maldives, Afghanistan, Bangladesh, Bhutan, Bahrain, Nigeria, Iraq, Kenya, Oman, and Ukraine.
-Under this bilateral air corridor arrangement, designated carriers of both countries are permitted to operate international flights between the two countries.
-Check here the detailed schedule of Air India’s USA-India flights under Vande Bharat Mission Phase-7 that is to continue till 28th March 2021.
+India has established travel corridors with over 28 countries, including the US, UK, UAE, Qatar, Canada, Germany, France, Japan, Maldives, Afghanistan, Bangladesh, Bhutan, Bahrain, Nigeria, Iraq, Kenya, Oman, Ukraine, and Sri Lanka.
+Under this bilateral air corridor arrangement, designated carriers of both countries are permitted to operate international flights between the two countries to facilitate passengers who travel during COVID-19.

 Considering the uncertainty of the COVID situation, several U.S airlines have waived the change fee on most domestic and international routes to provide more flexibility to their customers who travel during COVID-19.
 Major U.S. airlines like United, American, Delta, and Alaska have permanently eliminated the change fee for ticket holders in all classes except basic economy.
 Southwest Airlines continues to have no change fee and cancellation fee, without any limitations.

 8. What are the safety measures implemented by airports and airlines?